 For instant pain relief, people often turn to the use of oral anti-inflammatory medicines and splints.
 These quick treatments may help ease symptoms that are linked to comparatively minor bunion woes.
 Schedule an appointment with Dr. Burns to learn more about treatment options that may be right for you.

 Bunion treatment center in Scottsdale

 Experiencing unbearable pain and discomfort?
 Ready to explore treatment options for your foot bunion?
-Make an appointment with the Arizona’s best podiatrist, today.
+A consultation with podiatrist Dr. Burns will help you learn more about what the best treatment option may be for you.
+Make an appointment with Arizona’s best podiatrist today.
 We’ll treat your bunion quickly and efficiently.
-A consult with podiatrist Dr. Burns to learn more about what the best treatment option may be for you.